8xFF/rfcs/text/0005-media-webrtc-sdk.md

 - version: is the version of the client SDK.
 - room_id: is the room that the client wants to connect to.
 This is [a-z0-9-] string, maximum is 32 characters.
 - peer_id: is the ID of the client.
 It's used to identify the client on the server side.
 It's unique in the room.
 This is [a-z0-9-] string, maximum is 32 characters
 - metadata: is the metadata of the client.
 It can be used to store some information about the client, such as user name ....
-It's optional and should small than 512 characters.
+It's optional and should be smaller than 512 characters.
 - event:

   - publish: `full` will publish both peer info and track info. `track` will only publish track info.